davidjosearaujo/davidjosearaujo.github.io/content/posts/02-everything-is-a-file.md

 > Notice how the first read operation unblocked the writing process, allowing it to terminate, and also, that in this specific case, it is reading the output of `ls` line by line.

-Soo yeah, named pipes are a bit weird when it comes to files, and you'll probably very rarely find one in the wild, but nevertheless, now you know!
+Soo yeah, named pipes are a bit weird when it comes to files, and you'll probably very rarely find one in the wild like this, but nevertheless, now you know!

 ## Socket